Bangkok airport to Pattaya is a very common route, and most people jump in a Taxi or private hire car.

 1. Where Can I buy a Ticket?

-You can by a ticket at the counter.
-Simply go to level 1, gate 8 in the arrivals hall .
+You can buy a ticket at the airport counter by going to level 1, gate 8, in the arrivals hall .

 2. How Much is a Ticket?